CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 In the Desktop you will be able to access different applications from the menu bar on the page top left corner (e.g. Open Office; Jupyter Notebook etc).
 If you need to work on files or datasets with your colleagues, save them in the **Shared-directory**.
 The file will be visible and accessible to all the members of the same CSC project.

-As previously mentioned, you can **logout** from your computing workspace in SD  Desktop at any moment (in the workspace view, top left corner of the browser, select your username and log out).
-SD Desktop will keep on computing and running jobs.
+As previously mentioned, you can **logout** from your computing enviromen at any moment (in the workspace view, top left corner of the browser, select your username and log out).
+The Desktop will keep on computing and running jobs.
 You will always be able to access your Desktop again after logging in.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">